Category filter

 How to schedule deployment on devices enrolled in Hexnode

-The Deployments feature in Hexnode UEM provides a streamlined solution for automating the deployment of files, certificates, custom scripts, device restrictions, and updates to managed devices.
-This feature stands out with its scheduling capability, allowing deployment actions to be initiated at designated times or triggered at device enrollment.
+The Automations feature in Hexnode UEM provides a streamlined solution for automating the deployment of files, certificates, custom scripts, device restrictions, and updates to managed devices.
+This feature stands out with its scheduling capability, allowing automation actions to be initiated at designated times or triggered at device enrollment.

-Though “deployments” might seem similar to “policies” in terms of functionality, it differs with regards to flexibility.
+Though “automation” might seem similar to “policies” in terms of functionality, it differs with regards to flexibility.

-The Deploy tab is designed for automating the scheduling and execution of various operations on devices, while the Policy tab enables administrators to create and manage individual policy settings that can be applied to devices.
+The Automate tab is designed for automating the scheduling and execution of various operations on devices, while the Policy tab enables administrators to create and manage individual policy settings that can be applied directly to devices.

-This guide walks you through the steps to create, schedule, and manage deployments within Hexnode UEM.
+This guide walks you through the steps to create, schedule, and manage automations within Hexnode UEM.
 Follow these instructions to efficiently automate and customize your device management processes.

-Follow the below steps to create a Deployment to instantly deploy policies to a group of devices.
+Follow the below steps to create an automation to instantly apply policies to a group of devices.

 Option to create a new deployment

-2. Choose the platform for which you want to create the deployment.
+2. Choose the platform for which you want to create the automation.

 Choose the platform for the deployments